brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Lots of deprecations.
     - [Change] Removed the XML decoder.
     - [Change] Drop TYPO3 7.6 support.
-    - [Change] Deprecate the old 4.5 till 7.6 Fluid caller finder.
+    - [Change] Moved the return type retrieval by reflection to the declaration analysis classes.
+    - [Change] Moved the parameter analysis to the declaration analysis classes.

 4.1.5
     - [Feature] Aimeos 2022 support